nautilus/gateway/examples/README.md

 List of Examples:

 - [Hello World](./hello): A simple proof of concept
-- Something a bit more complex (Coming Soon):  A more realistic example of an e-commerce platform
+- E-Commerce (Coming Soon):  A more realistic example
 - [Authentication and Authorization](./auth): An overview of how to support auth behind a gateway
 - Watch Remote Schemas (Coming Soon): A way to support CD workflows